AidenKielby/Aiden3DRenderer/README.md

 ### About:
 You can import 3D models from .obj files as shown above, however the rendering is very glitchy.
 I've tried fixing it for a very long time but am unable.
 Assistance/feedback is greatly apreciated.

+Additional OBJ loader features:

+- `obj_loader.get_obj(path, offset=(x, y, z))` supports world-space offsets during load.
+- Faces with more than 3 vertices are automatically triangulated.
+- UV coordinates (`vt`) are parsed when present and can be used by raster texture mode.

 ## Video Renderer

 A lightweight video renderer was added to convert OBJ models into video frames using the same projection pipeline as the main renderer.
 It supports per-object rotations and basic per-triangle rasterization.